Chuy García

 García was first elected to the Chicago City Council in 1986.
 During his time on the city council, he was known for being a staunch ally of Mayor Harold Washington.
 In 1992, he became the first Mexican-American member of the Illinois State Senate.
 He was defeated in his reelection bid to the state senate by Antonio Munoz in the 1998 primary.

-In 2010, García was elected to the 7th district of the Cook County Board of Commissioners, and after his election was appointed floor leader by Cook County President Toni Preckwinkle.
+In 2010, García was elected to the 7th district of the Cook County Board of Commissioners, and after his election was appointed floor leader by Board President Toni Preckwinkle.
 A candidate for mayor of Chicago in the 2015 election, he finished second in the February 24 general election and forced a runoff election against the incumbent, Rahm Emanuel, which Emanuel won.
-García won a seat in the U.S. House of Representatives in the 2018 election, replacing retiring Representative and ally Luis Gutiérrez.
+García won a seat in the U.S. House of Representatives in the 2018 election, replacing retiring representative and ally Luis Gutiérrez.
 He ran unsuccessfully for mayor of Chicago a second time in the 2023 election, challenging incumbent mayor Lori Lightfoot.
-After placing fourth in the first round, García endorsed Brandon Johnson's candidacy in the runoff.
+After placing fourth in the first round, García endorsed Brandon Johnson's successful candidacy in the runoff.

-Early life and education
+On November 3, 2025, he announced he would not seek reelection in 2026.
+Garcia timed his retirement to effectively guarantee that his chief of staff, Patty Garcia would be the only Democrat to succeed him on the ballot.
+This prompted criticisms from local and national political figures with the House of Representatives passing a resolution condemning the move.